 Laboratory for Laser Energetics.

 The libraries are committed to providing expert research assistance, increasing access to digital and physical resources, and developing technology-enriched spaces.
-We invite you to read our strategic plan to learn about how the libraries are transforming the 21st century scholarly experience at the University of Rochester.
+We invite you to read our strategic priorities to learn about how the libraries are transforming the 21st century scholarly experience at the University of Rochester.